People

 Graduate Research Assistant, Faith and Wellness Project

-Elizabeth is a PhD student in the CHYS department.
-She completed a BA at the University of Ottawa, with a major in Psychology and a minor in History prior to completing an MA in CHYS with her current supervisor, Dr. Tony Volk.
-She is currently a research assistant with the Faith and Wellness project.
+Elizabeth finished her PhD in the CHYS department, with her supervisor, Dr. Tony Volk.
+Previously, she worked on the Faith and Wellness project.
 Broadly speaking, Elizabeth’s research interests include gender, youth peer relationships and social contexts, pro- and anti- social behaviour, social-emotional learning, and “children’s” media.

 Megan VandenBerg